Larry Craig: Committee assignments

-2007 arrest and consequences
+2007 arrest and aftermath

 On June 11, 2007, Craig was arrested at the Minneapolis–Saint Paul International Airport for lewd conduct in a men's restroom.
 He was accused of soliciting a male undercover police officer for sexual activity.
 During the resulting interview with the arresting officer, Craig insisted upon his innocence, disputing the officer's version of the event by stating that he merely had a "wide stance" and that he had been picking up a piece of paper from the floor.

 Craig was charged with interference with privacy, a gross misdemeanor offense, and a disorderly conduct misdemeanor.
 Despite his statements of innocence during the police interview, Craig pleaded guilty to the misdemeanor charge of disorderly conduct by signing and mailing a plea petition, dated August 1, 2007, to the Hennepin County District Court.
 Including fines and fees, he paid $575.
 Craig signed the petition to enter his guilty plea, which contained the provisions, "I understand that the court will not accept a plea of guilty from anyone who claims to be innocent...
 I now make no claim that I am innocent of the charge to which I am entering a plea of guilty."
 Craig mailed his signed petition to the court, and his petition to plead guilty to the misdemeanor charge was accepted and filed by the court on August 8, 2007.

 On August 27, 2007, Roll Call published a story about Craig's arrest at the Minneapolis–St. Paul Airport and his subsequent guilty plea in that case.
 The following day, the Idaho Statesman published a story about prior allegations of inappropriate sexual behavior by Craig.

 In an August 28, 2007 press conference, Craig regretted filing the guilty plea, stating "In hindsight, I should not have pled guilty.
 I was trying to handle this matter myself quickly and expeditiously."